lucianmachado/sails-oracle-database/README.md

 [![npm version](https://badge.fury.io/js/sails-oradb.svg)](http://badge.fury.io/js/sails-oradb) [![Dependency Status](https://gemnasium.com/baitic/sails-oradb.png)](https://gemnasium.com/baitic/sails-oradb)

 A [Waterline](https://github.com/balderdashy/waterline) adapter for Oracle Database that uses the Official Node Oracle Driver (v1.3.0) mantained by Oracle Corp.
-May be used in a [Sails](https://github.com/balderdashy/sails) app or anything using Waterline for the ORM.
+It may be used in [Sails](https://github.com/balderdashy/sails) web applications or any another Node.js project using Waterline as ORM.

-## What can you do?
+## What can be done?

-It has few functionalities pending for development, but the adapter works.
-It works on both Windows and Linux systems.
+`sails-oradb` is an ORM adapter for `waterline` that works on both Windows and Linux systems.

-Things that you can do NOW and some important specs.:

-- You can do CRUD requests: Create, Read, Update and Delete request using model IDs
+- Allows to perform CRUD (Create/Read/Update/Delete) operations using model IDs.
-- You can do custom QUERIES with "query" method
+- Can run custom queries with the adapter's `query` method.
-- You can use alter mode on Sails.

-Pending funcionalities:
+- Compatible with Sails' `migration: alter` mode.
+More information at [Sails.js documentation](http://sailsjs.com/documentation/concepts/models-and-orm/model-settings).

+Some features we are still working on:

+- Allow to select a primary key different from `id`.
+- Perform update requests without having to use `id` inside the where clause.
+- Provida a `count` method to retrieve the total number of objects inside a model.
-- On alter mode, create automatically triggers and sequences for autoincrementable attributes.
-Now you must create them manually.
+- On `migrate: alter` mode, implement the creation of triggers and sequences for autoincremental attributes.
+It has to be manually created yet.
-- The PK column must be id.
-- Now in updates you must use id on where clause.
-- Count request.
-- On alter mode, allow the automatic addition and deletion of table columns individually.
+- On `migrate: alter` mode, automatically allow the individual addition and deletion of table columns.
-- On alter mode, implement createEach method.
+- On `migrate: alter` mode, implement a `createEach` method.

-From now, you can work with this adapter using funcionalities as described.

-We hope we can improve adapter actions as soon as posible.

 ## Install

-oracledb driver module is a dependency, so before you install sails-oradb you MUST read [How to Install](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md) it.
+`oracledb` driver module is the main dependency of `sails-oradb`, so before installing it, you MUST read [How to Install oracledb](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md).

-Install is through NPM.
+Installation is performed via NPM as follows:

 ```bash
 $ npm install sails-oradb